Root microbiome: Mutualist-parasite continuum

-While some microbes may be purely mutualistic or parasitic, many may behave one way or the other depending on the host species with which it is associated, environmental conditions, and host health.
-A host’s immune response controls symbiont infection and growth rates.
-If a host’s immune response is not able to control a particular microbial species, or if host immunity is compromised, the microbe-plant relationship will likely reside somewhere nearer the parasitic side of the mutualist-parasite continuum.
+While some microbes may be purely mutualistic or parasitic, many may behave differently depending on the host species with which it is associated, environmental conditions, and host health.
+A host's immune response controls symbiont infection and growth rates.
+If a host's immune response is not able to control a particular microbial species, or if host immunity is compromised, the microbe-plant relationship will likely reside somewhere nearer the parasitic side of the mutualist-parasite continuum.
 Similarly, high nutrients can push some microbes into parasitic behavior, encouraging unchecked growth at a time when symbionts are no longer needed to aid with nutrient acquisition.

 Composition

-Roots are colonized by fungi, bacteria and archaea.
+Roots are colonized by fungi, bacteria, and archaea.
 Because they are multicellular, fungi can extend hyphae from nutrient exchange organs within host cells into the surrounding rhizosphere and bulk soil.
 Fungi that extend beyond the root surface and engage in nutrient-carbon exchange with the plant host are commonly considered to be mycorrhizal, but external hyphae can also include other endophytic fungi.
-Mycorrhizal fungi can extend a great distance into bulk soil, thereby increasing the root system’s reach and surface area, enabling mycorrhizal fungi to acquire a large percentage of its host plant’s nutrients.
+Mycorrhizal fungi can extend a great distance into bulk soil, thereby increasing the root system's reach and surface area, enabling mycorrhizal fungi to acquire a large percentage of its host plant's nutrients.
 In some ecosystems, up to 80% of plant nitrogen and 90% of plant phosphorus is acquired by mycorrhizal fungi.
-In return, plants may allocate ~20-40% of their carbon to mycorrhizae.
+In return, plants may allocate ~20–40% of their carbon to mycorrhizae.

 Fungi

 Mycorrhizae

-Mycorrhizal (from greek) literally means “fungus roots” and defines symbiotic interaction between plants and fungus.
-Fungi are important to decompose and recycle organic material, however the boundaries between pathogenic and symbiotic lifestyles of fungi are not always clear-cut.
-Most of the time the association is symbiotic with fungus improving acquisition of nutrients and water from soil or increasing stress tolerance and fungus benefiting from carbohydrates produced by plant.
-Mycorrhizae include a broad variety of root-fungi interactions characterized by mode of colonization.
-Essentially all plants form mycorrhizal associations, and there is evidence that some mycorrhizae transport carbon and other nutrients not just from soil to plant, but also between different plants in a landscape.
-The main groups include ectomycorrhizae, arbuscular mycorhizae, ericoid mycorrhizae, orchid mycorrhizae, and monotropoid mycorrhizae.
+Mycorrhizal (from Greek) literally means "fungus roots" and defines symbiotic interaction between plants and fungi.
+Fungi are important for decomposing and recycling organic material.
+However, the boundaries between the pathogenic and symbiotic lifestyles of fungi are not always clear-cut.
+Most of the time, the association is symbiotic, with the fungus improving nutrient and water acquisition or increasing stress tolerance for the plant and benefiting from the carbohydrates produced by the plant in return.
+Mycorrhizae include a wide variety of root-fungi interactions characterized by the mode of colonization.
+Essentially all plants form mycorrhizal associations, and there is evidence that some mycorrhizae transport carbon and other nutrients not only from soil to plant, but also between different plants in a landscape.
+The main groups include ectomycorrhizae, arbuscular mycorrhizae, ericoid mycorrhizae, orchid mycorrhizae, and monotropoid mycorrhizae.
 Monotropoid mycorrhizae are associated with plants in the monotropaceae, which lack chlorophyll.
 Many Orchids are also achlorophyllous for at least part of their life cycle.
-Thus these mycorrhizal-plant relationships are unique because the fungus provides the host with carbon as well as other nutrients, often by parasitizing other plants.
+Thus, these mycorrhizal-plant relationships are unique because the fungus provides the host with carbon and other nutrients, often by parasitizing other plants.
 Achlorophyllous plants forming these types of mycorrhizal associations are called mycoheterotrophs.

 Endophytes

-Endophytes grow inside the plant tissues - roots, stems, leaves - mostly symptomless, however when plant ages they can become slightly pathogenic.
+Endophytes grow inside plant tissue—roots, stems, leaves—mostly symptomless.
+However, when plants age, they can become slightly pathogenic.
 They may colonize inter-cellular spaces, the root cells themselves, or both.
-Rhizobia and dark septate endophytes (which produce melanin, an antioxidant that may provide resilience against a variety of environmental stresses) are famous examples.
+Rhizobia and dark septate endophytes (which produce melanin, an antioxidant that may provide resilience against a variety of environmental stresses) are examples.